belabdesmd/CrechePro/README.md

 - Download and Install Tomcat
 - Download and Install Intellij Idea
 - get the Project from the CSV (in intellij idea)
-- download the database files and create the tables (first you have to create database creche)
+- download the database files and create the database
+  - the database files will be in the .rar archive dumps...
+  - every file represent a table
+  - to add the database go into the mysql workbench, in the top nav go to server then data import
+  - choos the folder with the files downloaded and click load folder content

 * Make sure the mysql server is running